gautamnag279/Online-Courses/FreeCodeCamp/Build 15 JavaScript Projects/README.md

 Note:
 ```

-The guy teaching this course had a pre-loaded bootstraped css already into place so his projects look absolutely stunning.
-I on the other had have only focused on optimsing the Javascript part of the project and gave almost no thought to the CSS designing and just ChatGPT'ed it.
+The instructor of this code got this ready-to-go, turbocharged CSS baked in, making his projects look absolutely stunning.
+Me?
+Well, I've been all about fine-tuning the JavaScript wizardry, and I might've left the CSS looking a tad basic – just went all ChatGPT on it.